NyathiBlesing/S-M-S/README.md

 Setup & Run Instructions
 1. Start the services in XAMPP by launching MySQL and Apache using the XAMPP control panel.
 2.Navigate to your project directory by opening Git Bash or your command-line interface and change to the Student Management System directory.

-Start the server by running the command npm run dev.
+3.Start the server by running the command npm run dev.
 This will start the server.

-Open the application in your browser, go to http://localhost:5000.
+4.Open the application in your browser, go to http://localhost:5000.
 You should be directed to the login page.

 Login Details:

-For the Admin: email: mutsa@marytechenock.com Password: Mutsa123# Existing student Acount: enock@gmail.com  Password: Enock123#
+For the Admin: email: mutsa@marytechenock.com Password: Mutsa123#

+Existing student Acount: enock@gmail.com  Password: Enock123#